-Amnestic mild cognitive impairment doubles risk of deathJuly 16th, 2012 in Diseases, Conditions, Syndromes /
+Amnestic mild cognitive impairment doubles risk of deathJuly 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at Albert Einstein College of Medicine of Yeshiva University and Montefiore Medical Center have found that people with a form of mild cognitive impairment (MCI), a risk factor for developing Alzheimer's disease, have twice the risk of dying compared with cognitively normal people.
 Those with dementia have three times the risk.
 The findings are being presented at the Alzheimer's Association International Conference in Vancouver this week.